Zilliqa/ZIP/zips/zip-2.md

 ## Rationale

 There are at least two possible solutions to the problem of tracking internal transactions.

-The first one is the one put forward in this proposal, i.e., the recording of those transactions in the contract transaction's receipt.
+The first one is the one put forth in this proposal, i.e., the recording of those transactions in the contract transaction's receipt.

 The alternative solution is to require seed nodes to re-execute confirmed transactions in each epoch, and based on the states from the last epoch.
 The output emitted by the seed node's Scilla interpreter are then aggregated and made accessible through an API call.